 Recycling is energy-intensive.
 Stuff has to be heated up, melted, and reconstituted into whatever it becomes.
 In many cases, such as glass bottles and jars, this makes little sense.
 There is a lot of embodied energy lost every time we recycle rather than reuse these items.
 Instead, we could simply reuse them, particularly if we are growing our own food to can and make our own ginger beer or kombucha to bottle.
 Or, if items aren’t particularly useful to us, we can probably find people, like farmers, vendors or artisans, who would use them.

 3. It causes less (or no) pollution.

 Along the same lines, because recycling requires so much energy to accomplish, it comes with its own share of pollution.
-Reusing and repurposing doesn’t create pollution.
+Reusing and repurposing don’t create pollution.
 Rather, items are made useful as they are, and we get to move on without causing any further issues for the planet.
-This is especially true for items, like clothing, that come at a great environmental expense (The cotton industry is rough on the planet, as is petroleum-based stuff and timber.)
+This is especially true for items like clothing, which come at a great environmental expense (the cotton industry is rough on the planet, as is petroleum-based stuff and timber).